 Some potential health risks of PFAS exposure are cancer, a weakened immune system, fertility issues, low birth weight for infants, abnormal levels for cholesterol and thyroid hormones, and inflammation of the liver.
 Other health-related issues are still under research.

-EcoWater Bowmanville also offers free water tests to homeowners in the Bowmanville area.
-Call (289) 807-2370 to schedule your free water test now!
+EcoWater Bowmanville can help you get your water tested for PFAS/PFOS in the Bowmanville area.
+Call (289) 807-2370 to learn more!

-Our systems have been tested and certified to NSF/ANSI Standard 58 by NSF International, and not only removes sediments and PFAS contaminants, but also eliminates odours and and improves taste.
+Our systems have been tested and certified to NSF/ANSI Standard 58 by NSF International, and not only reduce sediments and PFAS contaminants, but also eliminates odours and improves taste.